Ixtaczoquitlán: Flora

 Its vegetation is regular or high, has various species of Avocados including the Chinene, Various Bananas and Platanos, Inga (Ice cream bean), Chayote Squash, Various Squashes, Peaches, Cherry Tomatoes, orange, Limes, Chocolate Sapote, Mamey Sapote, Caca de nino Sapote, Poor man's pepper, maize/corn, papaya, coffee, moor etc.

 History

 The Battle of Escamela was fought in Ixtaczoquitlán during the War of Mexican Independence in 1812.
 Mexican rebels under Jose Maria Morelos fought against Spanish loyalist forces as part of a broader plan to take control of Orizaba and cut off communications between Mexico City and the major port of Veracruz.

-Things to see and Do
+Things to see and do

 Venustiano Carranza Park: This is the main park in Ixtac centro.
-It was modernized in 2015–2016 with a lighted-fountain, image-reflection mirror, sound system, playground, performing arts stage, benches, landscaping (including jacarandas, macadamias, orchid trees, magnolias, sweet gums, sycamores, palms, flowering plants and grasses), food vending businesses (grab a beer or coffee and something to eat at Mr. Papas or one of the others).
+It was modernized in 2015–2016 with a lighted-fountain, image-reflection mirror, sound system, playground, performing arts stage, benches, landscaping (including jacarandas, Macadamia Trees, orchid trees, magnolias, sweet gums, sycamores, palms, flowering plants and grasses), food vending businesses (grab a beer or coffee and something to eat at or one of the vendors).